What is Share of Voice (SOV)?

 Share of voice measures the portion of total organic search visibility your brand captures compared to competitors for a specific set of keywords.

 If 4 companies compete for the same 100 keywords and your site captures 35% of all possible organic clicks, your SOV is 35%.
-Think of it as your market share — but for search results instead of revenue.
+Think of it as your market share.
+But for search results instead of revenue.
 Tools like Ahrefs, Semrush, and Sistrix calculate SOV by combining ranking positions, search volumes, and estimated click-through rates.

 A study by Les Binet and Peter Field found a strong correlation between share of voice and market share across industries.
 Brands whose SOV exceeds their market share tend to grow.
 Brands whose SOV trails their market share tend to shrink.
 The data holds for organic search just as it does for advertising.